JessicaWhidby/Write-ups/README.md

 LetsDefend also showed me more about phishing emails, and I'd like to explore the platform even further.

 TryHackMe is one of the more popular platforms I have used.
 I also did an introduction to phishing there, this time using Splunk SIEM and triaging alerts as they came in.
 I also ran through a forensic investigation with Autopsy.
 Finally (thus far), I went through their Juicy Details CTF.
 This required lots of log analysis with a basic text editor to open the logs.

-Finally, I'll discuss my home lab setup and practice.
-I have Kali, Ubuntu, Windows Server, and Windows 10 installed.
-I have them all on 1 virtual network, and Server is acting as an AD domain controller and DNS/DHCP/Remote access server.
-I added everything else to the AD domain and was able to sign in with the AD credentials.
-Once my network was going, I went to Kali and created a network map with Zenmap.
-Then, I set up Ubuntu as a Wazuh server and am in the process of running vulnerability scans on each host and remediating findings.